loda-lang/loda-lang.github.io/list3.markdown

 * [A166591](https://oeis.org/A166591) ([program](/edit/?oeis=166591)): Totally multiplicative sequence with a(p) = p+3 for prime p.
 * [A166592](https://oeis.org/A166592) ([program](/edit/?oeis=166592)): Hankel transform of A166588(n-1).
 * [A166593](https://oeis.org/A166593) ([program](/edit/?oeis=166593)): Partial sums of A166592.
+* [A166595](https://oeis.org/A166595) ([program](/edit/?oeis=166595)): The number of vertices of a hypercube modulo the number of largest-dimensional surface tiles, in the first fourteen cases of the residue being greater than the dimension number.
 * [A166597](https://oeis.org/A166597) ([program](/edit/?oeis=166597)): Let p = largest prime <= n, with p(0)=p(1)=0, and let q = smallest prime > n; then a(n) = q-p.
 * [A166598](https://oeis.org/A166598) ([program](/edit/?oeis=166598)): a(n) = 5\*n - a(n-1), with n>1, a(1)=5.
 * [A166602](https://oeis.org/A166602) ([program](/edit/?oeis=166602)): Numbers k such that Sum\_\{i=1..k\} i^2 divides Product\_\{i=1..k\} i^2.